 Hal and Mary Flanders are gone now, but in January 2005, at age 91, Mary Flanders signed the membership book of UUBB, forming a bridge from the Alpine UU Fellowship to UUs of the Big Bend.

 Spirit Play is a story-telling religious education program that helps children to understand their world within the context of U.U. principles.
-Volunteer RE teachers are excited to offer these interactive classes began on September 10th.
+Volunteer RE teachers are excited to offer these interactive classes beginning in September.

 Spirit Play curriculum is designed for kids ages 3–12.
 It is a question-based pedagogy and not appropriate for infants and toddlers.
 RE teachers and board members are working together to find a safe and effective way to provide nurturing care for our children under three years of age.
 For more information, contact Beverly or Mary Beth.